Best Personal Locator Beacons and Satellite Messengers 2025

 Battery

-Battery life is super important when it comes to devices live personal locator beacons and satellite messengers.
-Most of the batteries on messenger GPS units need to be recharged on a regular basis.
+Battery life is super important when it comes to devices like personal locator beacons and satellite messengers.
+Most of the batteries on Messenger GPS units need to be recharged on a regular basis.
 When out backpacking this can easily be done by taking a Lightweight Powerbank for Backpacking or a Portable Solar Charger for Backpacking.
-Both these options are lightweight and will provide enough power to charge these devices.
+Both these options are lightweight and provide enough power to charge these devices.

 Dedicated PLBs have a built-in battery and a test function to ensure the battery is OK.
 This should be checked regularly.
 Contact the manufacturer when the battery needs to be checked or replaced.